Skip to Content

 Philippine eagle perched on a tree branch

 The Philippine Eagle (Pithecophaga jefferyi), with its lengthy body and extensive wing area, is recognized as among the largest eagles.
 Its nape boasts a distinctive shaggy crest of brown feathers, complementing its dark facial area and creamy-brown crown.
-A stark dark brown coloring graces its dorsal aspect, whereas its underside features a stark white.
-Remarkably adapted for life in dense forest canopies, they exhibit superb flight skills, aided by their impressive wingspan of approximately 184 to 220 centimeters.
+A stark, dark brown coloring graces its dorsal aspect, whereas its underside features a stark white.
+Remarkably adapted for life in dense forest canopies, they exhibit superb flight skills, aided by their impressive 184 to 220 centimeters wingspan.

 See Related: Best Greenhouse Floors to Buy Today